dsheiko/HTML5-Form-Shim/README.md

 NOTE: The examples below use CSS3 styles.
 If you want your forms not only behave, but look the same in all browsers, use simple styles

+### Features

+* [The constraint validation API](http://www.w3.org/html/wg/drafts/html/master/forms.html#the-constraint-validation-api) exposed on HTMLElement for legacy browser and on h5FormShim input wrappers (e.g. input.checkValidity(), input.validationMessage, input.validity.typeMismatch where var input = hfFormShim.getInput("#email")).
+* Can show validation messages on custom elements
+* Easy attach of 3rd-party-made widgets (datepicker, colorpicker, slider as so on)
+* Allows custom on-submit tooltips
+* Allows custom input type validators
+* Allows custom on-input callbacks
+* Shim formaction, formenctype, formmethod, and formtarget attributes
+* Covered with tests
+* Implemented as UMD (can be used as AMD or CommonJS module)

 #### Example 1: Custom form submission validation

 ```